lyteword/chspurgeon-tod/volume-3/psalm-66.md

 **Verse 16.**

-1\.What has God done for the soul of every Christian?
+1\.
+What has God done for the soul of every Christian?

-2\.Why does the Christian wish to declare what God has done for his soul?
+2\.
+Why does the Christian wish to declare what God has done for his soul?

-3\.Why does he wish to make this declaration to those who only fear God?
+3\.
+Why does he wish to make this declaration to those who only fear God?

 (a) Because they alone can understand such a declaration.